crewtimer/crewtimer-video-review/README.md

 ## Native modules

-A native module is used to read mp4 files from storage using the ffmpeg library.
+A native module is used to read mp4 files from storage using the ffmpeg and opencv libraries.
 This code is prebuilt and stored on github.

 To make updates to the native code, see [Instructions for the native video reader](native/ffreader/README.md).
-Access to both a windows and Mac is required.
+Access to both windows and Mac is required.
+Parallels Desktop on Mac works well as a windows VM.

 ## Debugging